infr/falldetector-public/thesis.md

 The idea of the project is to lower health care costs and provide safer home care for the aging generation.
 The presented system is just a raw prototype and should be further developed for commercial use.
 The methods presented in this paper were not systematically tested, these methods could be tested in further research.
 The features that are not yet implemented in the system but were presented earlier should be implemented.
 This paper did not include cost comparison of available systems, but a quick look at the market field suggest that this is a thing that should be researched.
 How much the solution could save is not yet relevant and was not be in the scope of the paper.

+This paper did not include a fall detection algorithms even if that was one of the main research questions.
+The reasons why this was not included was that the other methods turned out to be more robust.
+Fall detection is also better to use with the approximated ellipse.

 Special thanks to my supervisor [Tero Karvinen](http://terokarvinen.com), organizers of [Wellbeing Hackathon 2016](http://hyvinvointihack.fi/ratkaisut-solutions-2016/) (this solution won the hackathon), the people at [Ministry of Social Affairs and Health (Finland)](http://stm.fi) for their sparring, my brother [Max Salmi](http://salmi.pro/cv) and everyone else who has helped with this project!

 I really hope that this solution will some day save a life.